open-telemetry/opentelemetry-operator/docs/api.md

-photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets
+photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine

 <table>
     <thead>